Mistakes Marketers Make

 Top 10 Mistakes Marketers Make

 - Making assumptions about customers.
-You may think you know your customers, but do you really?
+You may think you know what your customers want, but do you really?
 The best marketers follow a customer-focused marketing plan that revolves entirely around the needs they know their customers have.
 To get there, you need to do your research.

 - Mischaracterizing the competition.
 Marketers are doing themselves a disservice if they think of their competition as just the businesses operating with a model similar to their own.
 All companies have both direct and indirect competition.
 Take restaurants, for example.
 A restaurant’s direct competition is other restaurants.
 Their indirect competition includes grocery stores, meal-delivery services, convenience stores, and much more.

 - Leaving problems unresolved.
-Problem-solving with customers is, in fact, a marketing issue.
+Solving customers’ complaints is, in fact, a marketing issue.
 People are much more likely to tell others about a negative experience at a business than a positive one.
 If employees and managers are not trained to handle issues that come up with customers, marketing efforts will fail and marketers will be left scratching their heads.

 - Going it alone.
 It takes more than one person to create a marketing plan, and it takes more than one person make that plan successful.
 Get your team involved in marketing from its inception to its implementation.